trillianx/machine_learning_notes/Hands_on_ML/Hands_on_ML_notes.md

 Decision tree makes no assumption of the underlying data.
 This makes decision tree more susceptible to overfitting.

->   A **nonparametric model** is called so not because it has no parameters, which it has a lot, but because the number the of parameters are not determined prior to training.
+>   A **nonparametric model** is called so not because it has no parameters, which it has a lot , but because the number the of parameters are not determined prior to training.
 A **parametric model**, such as, linear regression has predetermined parameters before training.

 In order to prevent a decision tree from overfitting, we restrict it through regularization.
 The easiest way to restrict a decision tree is by restricting its depth.
 This is set by the hyperparameter, `max_depth`.
 Other hyperparameters used for regularization are: